The Scottish Banner

 With writers and contributors based all over the world the Scottish Banner gives its readers a true insight into the global Scottish perspective.

-The Scottish Banner is celebrating 40 years of publication and has firmly established itself as the link to Scotland for many of its loyal readers.
+The Scottish Banner is celebrating over 40 years of publication and has firmly established itself as the link to Scotland for many of its loyal readers.
 From Sydney to New York or Auckland to Toronto the Scottish Banner reaches the ex-pat Scottish community like no one else.

 The Scottish Banner produces two distinct international editions each month.
 One for the Canadian and American Scottish market and the other for the Australian and New Zealand Scottish market, both editions are distributed nationally across all the countries we serve.
 To find out where to purchase a copy please contact your nearest office or simply click on the subscribe area of this site to have your copy delivered direct.

 Each month the Scottish Banner accesses a large number of individuals, pipe band members, society and clan members, history and genealogy groups and more; all with a direct interest in Scottish products and information.
-The Scottish Banner is available by home subscription, at newsagents, Scottish shops, at highland games and special events and various other outlets depending on your location.
+The Scottish Banner is available by home subscription, at newsagents and retailers, Scottish shops, at highland games and special events and various other outlets depending on your location.

 Join our readers with a passion for Scotland and all things Scottish.